slott56/slott56.github.io/Pelican/content/blog/2007/07/2007_07_03-what_i_love_about_python_what_i_hate_about_the_html_mixed_content_model.rst

-Once we have narrowed the focus to the correct part of the overall page, we can use a :strong:`Visitor`  to examine each individual tag within this part of the page.
+Once we have narrowed the focus to the correct part of the overall page, we can use a **Visitor**  to examine each individual tag within this part of the page.
 This visitor will accumulate the target data elements.
 When the visitor has finished, it will have a sequence of objects, all ready for storage in an RDBMS using SQLAlchemy or something similar.